 If you are interested in applying to Trinity, please click here to learn how.
 To complete the Trinity College Applicant Profile, click here.

 Greetings, first-year students!
 We have a few items that require your attention as you begin to plan for September.
 Please let us know if you have any questions at any point: email@example.com.
 We look forward to seeing you on campus soon!

 You will have a specific enrollment date and start time assigned to you, which you’ll be able to find on ACORN.
-If you haven’t already done so, we recommend reviewing the Getting Started Guide that is attached to this email and posted in the Newly-Admitted Student Hub – it answers a lot of questions you’re likely to have about course enrollment.
+If you haven’t already done so, we recommend reviewing the Getting Started Resource Guide – 2020.
+It’s also posted in the Newly-Admitted Student Hub – it answers a lot of questions you’re likely to have about course enrollment.
 If you have other questions after taking a look at the Guide, we would be happy to try to answer them!
 Send our office an email, or sign up for a Skype appointment through the Hub.
 For those of you in the Toronto area, we’re also available for in-person appointments.

 First-year seminars are classes that focus on the discussion of issues, questions, and controversies surrounding a particular topic, in a small-group setting.
 Each seminar includes a maximum of 25 students, and is open only to newly-admitted first-year students.
 As incoming Trinity students, you are given priority for enrollment in seminars offered through Trinity College, so only you will be able to enroll in these courses until August 1st.
 You can find course descriptions for all the first-year seminars being offered by Trinity this year.
 Check them out and consider applying – this is a great opportunity to get to know a Trinity instructor in a small-group setting in your first year!